tomjoht/tomjoht.github.io/_restapicourse/docapis_doc_parameters.md

 Is the display from the [Swagger UI](http://idratherbewriting.com/pubapis_swagger/) any better?
 Not really.
 In some ways, it's more confusing.

-First, let me define some terms.
 The [Swagger UI](https://github.com/swagger-api/swagger-ui) reads the Swagger spec file and displays it in the visual format that you see with examples such as the [Swagger Petstore](http://petstore.swagger.io/).

 The Swagger UI lets you toggle between a "Model Schema" and a "Model" view for both responses and request body parameters.